-• 2010 2010R 2011 unadjusted IFRS NAV (covered business) 524 524 431 adjustments to NAV (covered business) (78) (78) 65 value of in-force life business 1,710 1,697 1,263 MCEV (covered business) 2,156 2,143 1,759 unadjusted IFRS NAV (non-covered business) 512 512 331 GROUP MCEV 2,668 2,655 2,090 adjustments to NAV (non-covered business) (224) (54) (57) value of in-force asset management business 541 541 581 value of in-force banking business 248 248 133 GROUP EMBEDDED VALUE 3,233 3,390 2,747
+• 2011 2012

+unadjusted IFRS NAV (covered business) 431 607

+adjustments to NAV (covered business) 65 (78)

+value of in-force life business 1,263 1,335

+MCEV (covered business) 1,759 1,864

+unadjusted IFRS NAV (non-covered business) 331 814

+GROUP MCEV 2,090 2,678

+adjustments to NAV (non-covered business) (57) (25)

+value of in-force asset management business 581 711

+value of in-force banking business 133 114

+GROUP EMBEDDED VALUE 2,747 3,478

-This year, Mediolanum has changed the methodology used in the valuation of its shareholding in Mediobanca in order to be consistent with the IFRS accounts where an independent assessment is consolidated using the net equity method.
-Furthermore, in 2011, Mediolanum has internalized the Spanish life business valuation.
+Last year, Mediolanum has changed the methodology used in the valuation of its shareholding in Mediobanca in order to be consistent with the IFRS accounts where an independent assessment is consolidated using the net equity method.
+Furthermore Mediolanum has internalized the Spanish life business valuation.
+Note that the entire Mediobanca shareholding is in the non covered business.